The Sun and the Moon Stand Still

 The story of the standing of the Sun and the Moon is recorded in the book of Joshua chapter 10.
 This narrative tells us that when the Cannanite Adoni-Zedek king of Jerusalem heard how Joshua in his conquest of Canaan had destroyed Ai and its king and Jericho and its king, he was greatly afraid of Israel.

 But the king was more angered when he found out that the inhabitants of Gibeon, a great Canaanite city, had made peace with Israel.
 So, the king of Jerusalem sent to Hoham king of Hebron, Piram king of Jarmuth, Japhia king of Lachish, and Debir king of Eglon, saying, let us attack Gibeon and punish it for making peace with Joshua and with the children of Israel.
-So, the five kings gathered together and went up to war against Gibeon (v.
-5).
+So, the five kings gathered together and went up to war against Gibeon (verse 5).

 Then, the LORD routed them before Israel and killed them with a great slaughter.
-And it happened, as they fled before Israel that God cast down large hailstones from heaven on them and they perished (v.
-10,11).
+And it happened, as they fled before Israel that God cast down large hailstones from heaven on them and they perished (verse 10,11).

 The Lord in His mercy, granted Joshua what he prayed for (Psalm 66:19-20).
 The extension of the day not only provided extra time for the complete destruction of the enemies of Israel but was a very clear sign of God’s strength.
 It showed that the pagan gods Baal, Ashtoreth, the sun, and the moon whom the Canaanites worshiped were powerless and subject to Jehovah the Creator (Psalm 24:1).